tomdcc/cucumber-variables/README.md

 Mostly at the moment this is used by the [geb-cucumber](https://github.com/tomdcc/geb-cucumber) project.
-See more examples there an in the build output at https://travis-ci.org/tomdcc/geb-cucumber.
+See more examples there and in the build output at https://travis-ci.org/tomdcc/geb-cucumber.

 Changelog
 ---------